Background

 CA Imports | US Imports | MX Imports | |

-CUSMA/USMCA/T-MEC Certification of Origin | Will replace the current NAFTA ‘Certificate of Origin’ proof of origin requirement. | ||
+CUSMA/USMCA/T-MEC Certification of Origin | Replaced the NAFTA ‘Certificate of Origin’ proof of origin requirement. | ||

-*Increased De Minimis (the monetary value below which qualifying shipments are free from duties, taxes, or formal customs import procedures) | Shipments with a value below the de minimis threshold are exempt from providing a certification of origin.
-The current value threshold of CAD$20 will increase for express courier shipments (postal shipments not included) imported directly from a CUSMA/USMCA/T-MEC country, regardless of the country of origin, as follows;
+*Increased De Minimis (the monetary value below which qualifying shipments are free from duties, taxes, or formal customs import procedures) | Shipments with a value below the de minimis threshold are exempt from providing a certification of origin for express courier shipments (postal shipments not included) imported directly from a USMCA or T-MEC country, regardless of the country of origin, as follows;

 |

-The U.S. de minimis threshold remains the same at USD$800 | The current value threshold for the tax rate of USD$50 will remain the same for express and postal shipments imported directly from any country, regardless of the country of origin, as follows;
+The U.S. de minimis threshold is USD$800 | The value threshold for the tax rate of USD$50 applies to express and postal shipments imported directly from any country, regardless of the country of origin, as follows;

 |

-**Proof of Origin - Commercial Goods | Shipments with a value less than CAD$3300 will be exempt from providing a certification of origin, however, a statement certifying that the imported goods originate from a CUSMA/USMCA/T-MEC country, will be required. |
+**Proof of Origin - Commercial Goods | Shipments with a value less than CAD$3300 are exempt from providing a certification of origin; however, a statement certifying that the imported goods originate from a USMCA or T-MEC country, is required. |

-The Certification of Origin will not be required for shipments valued at less than USD$2500 however, a low-value CUSMA/USMCA/T-MEC statement will be required.
-FedEx will require a Certification of Origin, regardless of the shipment value, for goods that require formal entries for clearance (e.g., subject to quota limitations or anti-dumping and countervailing duties) | The Certification of Origin for shipments valued at less than USD$1000 will not be required, however, a low-value CUSMA/USMCA/T-MEC statement may be required. |
+The Certification of Origin is not required for shipments valued at less than USD$2500; however, a low-value CUSMA or T-MEC statement is required.
+Note that FedEx requires a Certification of Origin, regardless of the shipment value, for goods that require formal entries for clearance (e.g., subject to quota limitations or anti-dumping and countervailing duties) | The Certification of Origin for shipments valued at less than USD$1000 is not required; however, a low-value CUSMA or USMCA statement may be required. |

-Proof of Origin - Casual goods (other than for sale or for commercial use) | A certification of origin is not required, however, the country of origin for these imports must be from a CUSMA/USMCA/T-MEC country and clearly marked on any accompanying supporting documents (e.g., Commercial Invoice and/or Air waybill) to benefit from the preferential tariff treatment. | Same as ‘Commercial Goods’.
-Proof of Origin requirements will be based on value thresholds and not the ‘end-use’/purpose of the imported goods. | In principle, same as ‘Commercial Goods’.
-Proof of origin requirements will be based on value thresholds and not the ‘end-use’/purpose of the imported goods.
+Proof of Origin - Casual goods (other than for sale or for commercial use) | A certification of origin is not required; however, the country of origin for these imports must be from a USMCA or T-MEC country and clearly marked on any accompanying supporting documents (e.g., Commercial Invoice and/or air waybill) to benefit from the preferential tariff treatment. | Same as ‘Commercial Goods’.
+Proof of Origin requirements are based on value thresholds and not the ‘end-use’/purpose of the imported goods. | In principle, same as ‘Commercial Goods’.
+Proof of origin requirements are based on value thresholds and not the ‘end-use’/purpose of the imported goods.
 Simplified customs clearance is not available for commercial goods. |

-Low Value Shipment (LVS) Value Threshold | Shipments imported with a value below the LVS threshold (containing goods that are not regulated, controlled or prohibited) do not require formal entries to be submitted for customs clearance.
-The LVS threshold will increase from CAD$2,500 to CAD$3,300 for all imports, regardless of origin. | The current USD$2,500 formal value threshold will remain the same and shipments (containing goods that are not regulated, controlled or prohibited) valued below the threshold, will not require formal entries to be submitted for customs clearance. | The current threshold for express consignments is USD$1,000.
-A separate method exists for personal/individual imports with a threshold of USD$5,000 for an individual who does not have an importer´s registry, and no limit for individuals who hold a valid importer’s registry. |
+Low Value Shipment (LVS) Value Threshold | Shipments imported with a value below the CAD$3,300 LVS threshold (containing goods that are not regulated, controlled or prohibited) do not require formal entries to be submitted for customs clearance. | Shipments imported with a value below the USD$2,500 formal value threshold (containing goods that are not regulated, controlled or prohibited) do not require formal entries to be submitted for customs clearance. | The value threshold for express consignments is USD$1,000.
+A separate method exists for personal/individual imports with a threshold of USD$5,000 for an individual who does not have an importer’s registry, and no limit for individuals who hold a valid importer’s registry. |

-New Tariff Rate Quotas (TRQs) | TRQs will be phased in over an agreed-upon period of years to increase market access to specified agricultural products such as dairy, poultry and eggs. | The U.S. will provide reciprocal access on a tonne-for-tonne basis for imports of specified Canadian dairy products through first-come, first-served TRQs. | Modification to market access on commodities such as automobiles, steel and aluminum will be phased in over a period of agreed-upon years. |
+New Tariff Rate Quotas (TRQs) | TRQs will be phased in over an agreed-upon period of years to increase market access to specified agricultural products such as dairy, poultry and eggs. | The US will provide reciprocal access on a tonne-for-tonne basis for imports of specified Canadian dairy products through first-come, first-served TRQs. | Modification to market access on commodities such as automobiles, steel and aluminum will be phased in over a period of agreed-upon years. |

 Automotive Industry – New country of origin rules and labour provisions for manufacturing | These include, but are not limited to, the following: